Wazarr94/haxball_bot_headless/README.md

 The future changes will be :

  - Finishing this MD
- - Enhancing the mute system -> DONE
+ - Testing the bots carefully
  - Creating the functions folder
- - Enhancing the goal attribution
+ - Enhancing the goal attribution, statistics system and admin system
- - Publishing the Real Soccer Bot
  - Using the haxilium project by @olegmisar

 On to explaining some systems which deserve to be detailed.